everythingness/thingness/content/about.md

-this website was made using free open source software : obsidian and the [flowershow](https://flowershow.app/) plug in.
+this website was made using free open source software :
+[[obsidian]] and the [flowershow](https://flowershow.app/) plug in.

 and it is hosted for free by github

-also vercel also does something but i am not entirely sure what :) except it sends me a scary message when i've fucked up some code and it can't update the site.
+also vercel (which has a free tier) does something but i am not entirely sure what :) except it sends a scary message when i've fucked up some code and it can't update the site.

 --